Friends of the Library

 computers available to first arrivals on a first come, first serve

 & Topics for Classes are:

-24: Intro to Microsoft Excel - Learn to use the essential tools of this
+July 31 at 10:30am: Introduction to Microsoft Excel - Learn to use the essential tools of this

-August 21st at 6:30pm: Microsoft PowerPoint - Learn how to create a slide
+August 21st at 6:30pm: Microsoft PowerPoint - Learn how to

 or contemporary movie is shown every other Thursday at 6:20 p.m.